reshmagiliyal/demo/k8s/README.md

 ###Step 5 Create cluster
 ```
+contivVer is set by default to v0.1-05-19-2016.08-34-56.UTC.

-set contivVer if you want to use a specific contiv network version.
+set the contivVer if you want to use a specific contiv network version.
 example:- export contivVer=$"v0.1-06-17-2016.08-42-14.UTC"

 contiv network version can be obtained from: https://github.com/contiv/netplugin/releases